The incredible stories behind the world’s biggest planes

 Stratolaunch: 385 feet

 Allen, who died in 2018, said that he had been intrigued by space exploration ever since Yuri Gagarin became the first man in space in 1961, and was "determined to...help maximise the potential of space to improve life here on Earth".
-Rather than transporting passengers, the Stratolaunch is designed to carry rockets to the cruising altitude of commercial aircraft, and then launch them into space from there.
+Rather than transporting passengers, the Stratolaunch is designed to carry rockets to the cruising altitude of commercial aircraft and launch them into space.

 Stratolaunch: 385 feet